How to Start Therapy

 • Call local professional organizations for names.
 This could be the professional organization for social workers, psychiatrists or psychologists.

-• Once you have found a name, check with your state's department of professional licensing.
+• Once you have found a name, you can check with your state's department of professional licensing.
 Make sure the person is licensed and has no complaints filed against them.

 If you have a specific problem, ask for a provider who specializes in that area.
-For example, many therapists have in-depth training in alcohol and drug addiction, eating disorders, domestic violence, or depression, among other things.
+For example, many therapists have in-depth training in alcohol and drug use problems, eating disorders, domestic violence or depression, among other things.

 If the first therapist you meet doesn't work out, don’t give up.
 Keep interviewing therapists until you find the right match.

 Therapy is really just you and a well-trained person who cares about you talking and working together to understand you better.
-And in the end, feeling that you're deeply understood will help you get a handle on your problems.
+And in the end, working together can lead you to understanding your problems and deciding what action to take to feel better.

 This article is provided by the StayWell Company, LLC.
 This information is not intended as a substitute for professional medical care.
 Always follow your health care professional's instructions.